USS Kitkun Bay: Invasion of Lingayen Gulf

-Post-war
+After the war

 Kitkun Bay formed Task Unit 49.5.2, turning out on 16 August for Adak Island.
-There, she joined a bevy of other warships headed towards Mutsu Bay, where Vice Admiral Frank Jack Fletcher accepted the surrender for Japanese forces in northern Honshu and in Hokkaido.
+There, she joined several other warships headed towards Mutsu Bay, where Vice Admiral Frank Jack Fletcher accepted the surrender for Japanese forces in northern Honshu and Hokkaido.
 Then, she steamed southwards into Tokyo Bay.
 There, she joined the Operation Magic Carpet fleet, which repatriated U.S. servicemen from around the Pacific.
 In her maiden Magic Carpet voyage, she picked up 554 servicemen in Japan, including ex-POWs, and ferried them to San Francisco.
 She conducted additional trips to Pearl Harbor and Okinawa, entering San Pedro on 12 January 1946.
-She then proceeded up the West Coast, entering Puget Sound on 18 February.
+She then proceeded north along the West Coast, entering Puget Sound on 18 February.

-There, Kitkun Bay was decommissioned on 19 April, and struck from the Navy list on 8 May.
+There, Kitkun Bay was decommissioned on 19 April and struck from the Navy list on 8 May.
 She was sold on 18 November to Zidell Ship Dismantling Company of Portland for $12,700.
-She was transferred in January 1947, and scrapped sometime in early 1947.
+She was transferred in January 1947 and scrapped sometime in early 1947.
 Kitkun Bay received six battle stars for World War II service, and along with the rest of Taffy 3, received the Presidential Unit Citation for conduct during the Battle off Samar.